gitter-lab/pria-ams-enamine/README.md

 - **enamine_database.csv.gz**: the Enamine REAL dataset used in this paper.
 - **ams_all_preds.csv.gz**: The AMS dataset predictions when using an RF or baseline model trained on the training dataset.
 We started with 8434707 AMS compounds and detected that 247025 were in the LC or MLPCN compound list.
 These were removed from the AMS list, leaving 8187682 compounds.
 The compound matching was done on the SMILES that we canonicalized in rdkit.
+- **enamine_PriA-SSB_dose_response_data.tar.gz**: The dose response screening data from all three runs on the 68 Enamine compounds.
+The 2021-06-16 run was originally screened on 2020-08-24.
+2021-06-16 is the date the compound identities were corrected.
+This run contains two 1536 well plates.
+- **enamine_dose_reponse_curves.tsv**: The dose response curve summaries from all three runs on the 68 Enamine compounds.
+Only the highest-quality dose response curve per compound was used.

 ## src